Easy simple green Salad recipe for weight lose

 When you spend most of your time on a healthy main course but want some greens To balance your plate, these are simple green salad recipe that you will really like.

-This simple Green Salad recipe is good for a side dish or a meal on its own.
+This simple Green Salad recipe for weight loss is good for a side dish or a meal on its own.
 I often make it for my family and they always enjoy it.

 Simple Green Salad recipe

-These tasty and easy green salad recipe are so versatile!
+These tasty and easy green salad recipes for weight loss are so versatile!
 They pair with just about any main dish, from pasta to pizza to salmon to chili.

 Easy Green Salad with mixed greens, tomatoes, cucumber, red onion, Parmesan cheese, croutons, and a quick balsamic vinaigrette.
 This simple green salad recipe is the perfect side dish for any meal.